 Simply speaking, rich pins contain more data.
-Compared to regular pins, rich pins display information such as headline, description, keywords, hashtags and direct link to your blog.
+Compared to regular pins, rich pins display information such as headline, description, keywords, hashtags and a direct link to your blog.

 Rich pins are recognised by Pinterest as more superior and can rank higher in searches.
 The Pinterest search engine very likely will choose a rich pin over a regular pin purely because it contains more information.

 Enabling rich pins is not difficult.
-First you’ll have to switch to a Pinterest business account, don’t worry it’s free, and then verify your website.
+First, you’ll have to switch to a Pinterest business account, don’t worry it’s free, and then verify your website.

 How to Add Rich Pins